Standard terms of engagement

 • market valuation and reinstatement cost; and

-The service consists of a detailed visual inspection of the building, its services and the grounds and is more extensive than a survey level two.
+The service consists of a detailed visual inspection of the building, its services and the grounds.
 Concealed areas normally opened or used by the occupiers are inspected if it is safe to do so (typical examples include roof spaces, basements, and cellars).

 Although the services are not tested, they are observed in normal operation – in other words, they are switched on or off and/or operated where the occupier has given permission and it is safe to do so.